Mask-Align: Self-Supervised Neural Word Alignment: Approach

-Note that leaky attention is different from adding a special token in the source sequence, which will only act like another attractor token and share the high weights with the existing one instead of removing it \cite{vig2019analyzing}.
+Note that leaky attention is different from adding a special token in the source sequence, which will share the same high attention weights with the existing collector instead of calibrating it \cite{vig2019analyzing}.
 Our parameterized method is more flexible than Leaky-Softmax \cite{sabour2017dynamic} which adds an extra dimension with the value of zero to the routing logits.

-With leaky attention, our model can capture more accurate alignment scores between source and target.
-In Section \ref{sec:agreement}, we will show that this kind of attention is also helpful for agreement training.
+In Section \ref{sec:training}, we will show that leaky attention is also helpful for applying agreement-based training on two directional models.